woojoo666/arcana-notes/Readme.md

 is just shorthand for

 	numClicks: hashmap(0: 0)      // use a hashmap to store the value of numClicks at each timestamp.
-Initial state is 0 at time 0
+Initialized with value 0 at timestamp 0

 	onClick: timestamp >>
 		numClicks.add(timestamp, numClicks.before(timestamp) + 1)     // take the previous value of numClicks, and add 1, and store that as the current value of numClicks